sfoxhq/slate/source/index.html.md

 }
 ```

-This is a market order request to buy certain quantity of bitcoin.
+This is a market order request to buy certain quantity of a crypto assets.
 Since this is a "Buy Now" order, it will execute immediately.

 ### HTTP Request